 People often assume that because I’m a Relationship Therapist, I’m attached to people staying together.
 Absolutely I love when we find and touch those points of true connection.
 That is mostly the outcome, of course.
 Infact the model of Emotionally Focused Couple Therapy has an over 70% success rate.

-I am attached more so to the true connection between two people.
-Very often finding this quality of connection strengthens, fuels, unearths a loving and connection, that had become stressed or malnourished.
+I am attached to a true and healthy connection between two people.
+This quality of connection strengthens, fuels, and nurtures a loving relationship.

 If you are still wondering about how you can know whether a relationship can level up to being a true connection, this article has some useful information to read.